the-turing-way/the-turing-way/chapters/reproducible_environments.md

 # Make a directory called "project" to hold the project files
 RUN mkdir project

-# Copy files from the machine building the image into the image
+# Copy files from the project_files directory on the machine building the image
+# into the "project" directory created by the previous line of code
 COPY project_files/* project/
 ```